dnarayanan/powderday/docs/installation.rst

 We're working on an all-in-one installer for `powderday
 <https://bitbucket.org/desika/powderday>`_.
 For the time being, for
-better or worse, the installation of individual packagesa that `powderday <https://bitbucket.org/desika/powderday>`_ depends on is manual.
+better or worse, the installation of individual packages that `powderday <https://bitbucket.org/desika/powderday>`_ depends on is manual.
 What follows is a self-contained installation manual, though for problematic installs of any of the sub packages, it's definitely